Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/fds/README.md

 The Fire Dynamics Simulator (FDS) is a large-eddy simulation (LES) code for low-speed flows, with an emphasis on smoke and heat transport from fires.
 For more information on this program, visit the [website](https://pages.nist.gov/fds-smv/).

-This container includes Intel MPI Library 2021.6.
-CCR's `ccrsoft/2023.01` [software environment](https://docs.ccr.buffalo.edu/en/latest/software/releases/#202301) includes a module for `intel/2022.00` which includes `impi 2021.5.0`  These two versions of MPI are alike enough that this container works when loading the `intel/2022.00` module.
-However, the user should be aware with future versions of FDS and CCR's intel modules, that you must align MPI versions on the system with the container in order for them to work properly.
-See [here](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/#building-mpi-enabled-images) for more info.

 ## Pulling the container

 The FDS software can be pulled from Docker Hub to the CCR's HPC environment using Apptainer.
 This process follows the same steps detailed in the [introductory container example](../../0_Introductory/README.md#pulling-the-container), which you can use as a guide.
 Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for more information on using Apptainer.